besselfunct/AcademicLatex/ArticleTemplate/README.md

 - The Response to Reviewers can be compiled as a separate document that refrences line numbers, page numbers, and labels from the main text
 - The Cover Letter can be compiled as a separate document in the same directory

+The `ArticleTemplate.zip` file contains the contents of this directory in full, and can be uploaded to Overleaf to compile.